Sonnysam/react-native-sonny-modal/README.md

 5. **Commit Changes**: Commit your changes with a descriptive commit message.

     ```bash
-    git commit -am "Add feature: Description of your changes"
+    git commit -m "Add feature: Description of your changes"
     ```

 6. **Push Changes**: Push your changes to your forked repository.